|Discovered by||William Hyde Wollaston|

 - Being an absorbent of hydrogen, used for storage of the same.

-- Used for jewelry making since time immemorial.
+- Used for jewellery making since time immemorial.

-- Used by photographers in make fine art with black and white prints using palladium salts.
+- Used by photographers in making fine art with black and white prints using palladium salts.

 - The metal is highly resistant to corrosion in the air and some acids at room temperatures.

 - It will dissolve in aqua regia and can be attacked by hot acids.

 - It can form several salts and also form different compounds.